 What is the Faculty Information System (FIS) Project?

-Tufts never had a central database of all faculty and their scholarly contributions.
-Started in December 2016, this project aims to create a central record of all faculty at the University and provide a scholarly networking platform that helps Tufts faculty connect with each other, and that would amplify the scholarly contributions of faculty across the University.
+Started in May, 2017, this project aims to create a central record of all faculty at the University and provide a scholarly networking platform that helps Tufts faculty connect with their colleagues across the University and beyond.

 Here are the key pieces of the Tufts FIS Project: